WallarooLabs/wally/README.md

 ### What makes Wallaroo unique

 Wallaroo is a little different than most stream processing tools.
 While most require the JVM, Wallaroo can be deployed as a separate binary.
 This means no more jar files.
 Wallaroo also isn't locked to just using [Kafka](kafka-link) as a source, use any source you like.
+Application logic can be written in either Python 2, Go, or Pony; with more coming soon.

 ## Getting Started

-Wallaroo can either be installed via [Docker, Vagrant][docker-link] or (on Linux) complied from [source][source-install-instructions].
+Wallaroo can either be installed via [Docker, Vagrant][docker-link] or (on Linux) compiled from [source][source-install-instructions].

 As easy as: